 We have listed the Policy options in a matrix, rating how they score on the listed Policy goals.
-Using this tool, it is possible to compare policy proposals on how they impact the different goals.
+This allows for comparison of policy proposals on how they impact the different goals.
 Scores are indicative, as different measures in the same category could score differently.
 For example, in the category Passenger transport a subsidy on tickets for a high-speed train between European finance centres would score differently to a new commuter tram service in a mining area, although they both concern passenger transport.
-The actual score depends on the specific measure in the listed category and the context, which will be elaborated country-specific on in applications of this tool.
+The actual score depends on the specific measure in the listed category and the context, which will be elaborated on in country-specific applications of this tool.